 To facilitate and expedite ARPA-E's environmental review, Prime Recipients are required to complete an Environmental Impact Questionnaire during award negotiations.
-This form is available on ARPA-E eXCHANGE at https://arpa-e-foa.energy.gov.
+This form is available at https://arpa-e.energy.gov/?q=site-page/required-forms-and-templates.
 The Environmental Impact Questionnaire is due within 21 calendar days of the selection announcement.